 Here are some general guidelines you can follow when substituting fresh herbs for dried.
 These apply to the vast majority of the herbs that you're likely to grow in your garden.
 A few herbs fall outside of these guidelines, but we'll talk about those exceptions, too.

 General Rule to Substitute Fresh Herbs for Dried Herbs

-For example, if your recipe calls for a teaspoon of dried oregano, use a tablespoon of fresh oregano in its place.
+For example, if your recipe calls for a teaspoon of dried thyme, use a tablespoon of fresh thyme in its place.
 Likewise, If the recipe calls for half a teaspoon of dried parsley, use one-and-a-half teaspoons of fresh parsley.
 Easy enough!

 Knowing When to Substitute Herbs

 Some herbs work best when dried, while others need to be fresh to taste "right" in certain recipes.